 Motors generate a lot of noise in your power system.
-If you are powering your FPV gear with same battery, the noise could get into your video transmitter and camera, which results in jumping white lines across the footage.
-It’s especially obvious when you throttle up.
+If you are powering your FPV gear (e.g. VTX and camera) with the same battery as the one powering your motors, that electrical noise can get into your video feed, which results in jumping white lines across the screen.
+This is especially noticeable with sudden changes in throttle.

 FPV Tips and FAQ

-If you are running multiple cameras on your quadcopter, say a FPV camera and a GoPro, you might consider using a video switcher, so you can switch between these camera on your FPV goggles or monitor by using a switch on your radio transmitter.
+If you are running multiple cameras on your quadcopter, like an FPV camera and a GoPro, you might consider using a video switcher, so you can switch between these feeds on your FPV goggles or monitor by using a switch on your radio transmitter.

-It’s especially useful for those who are flying with their FPV camera, but also want to occassionally check what you are filming with the HD camera.
+This is useful for those who are flying with their FPV camera, but also want to occasionally check what you are filming in the HD camera.

-Can I use my iPad, smart phone or other tablets for FPV?
+Can I use my iPad, smart phone or tablets for FPV?

-You certainly can!
-You can either send your live video via wifi, or use anologue to digital video converter to display the footage on your mobile device.
+You can either send your live video via wifi, or use an analogue to digital video converter to display the footage on your mobile device.

-Where to put my FPV components on the model?
+Where do I place FPV components on the quadcopter?

 What to do with FPV camera audio?